ADD CONDITION

 What precautions should be taken when using Sterile Water for Injection?

-Use aseptic technique when introducing additives, mix thoroughly, and do not store the admixture.
-Consult a pharmacist regarding potential incompatibilities of additives.
+Use aseptic technique when preparing and administering, and consult a pharmacist regarding potential incompatibilities with additives.

 What are the potential adverse reactions associated with Sterile Water for Injection?

-Adverse reactions may include febrile response, infection at the injection site, venous thrombosis, extravasation, and hypervolemia.
+Adverse reactions may include febrile response, infection at the injection site, venous thrombosis, and hypervolemia.

-This product contains aluminum, which may be toxic, especially with prolonged use in patients with impaired kidney function, including premature neonates.
+Yes, this product contains aluminum that may be toxic, especially in patients with impaired kidney function or in premature neonates.

-What is the recommended storage for Sterile Water for Injection?
+What is the recommended storage condition for Sterile Water for Injection?

 Store at 20 to 25°C (68 to 77°F) and protect from freezing.